Misael-R/Privacy-Preserving-LLM/README.md

 ---

 ## Project Overview

-This project implements a **Privacy-Preserving Multimodal LLM Agent for Social Engineering Detection**.
-It provides a modular, interactive, and scalable prototype using:
+This repository implements a **Privacy-Preserving Multimodal LLM Agent for Social Engineering Detection**.
+The system is modular, interactive, and scalable, featuring:

-- **Streamlit** for the front-end UI
+- **Streamlit** for the web UI
-- **Logistic Regression** as a baseline for social engineering classification
+- **Logistic Regression** (scikit-learn) as a baseline classifier
-- **TF-IDF** for feature extraction
+- **TF-IDF** (scikit-learn) for feature extraction
-- **Opacus** for Differential Privacy in model training
+- **PyTorch** neural network with **Opacus** for Differential Privacy (DP) training
-- **LangChain (Next)** for LLM-based threat interpretation
+- **Visualization** with matplotlib and seaborn

-> **Goal:** Empower privacy-aware AI to detect spam/social engineering attacks while preserving user data confidentiality.
+**Goal:** Enable privacy-aware AI to detect spam/social engineering attacks while preserving user data confidentiality.

 ---

 ## Motivation

 Social engineering attacks are increasingly frequent and sophisticated.
 Because these attacks often exploit sensitive content, it's crucial to ensure detection models do not compromise user privacy.
-This project addresses this by integrating differential privacy into machine learning workflows for spam and social engineering detection.
+This project addresses this by integrating differential privacy into machine learning workflows for spam and social engineering detection, using the Enron dataset as a benchmark.

 ---

 ## Project Objectives

-- Train robust classifiers to detect spam and socially engineered messages using the Enron dataset.
+- Train robust classifiers to detect spam and socially engineered messages using the Enron dataset
-- Apply differential privacy mechanisms with [Opacus](https://opacus.ai/) to prevent data leakage from training.
+- Apply differential privacy mechanisms with [Opacus](https://opacus.ai/) to prevent data leakage from training
-- Build an interactive web application for real-time email threat analysis.
+- Build an interactive web application for real-time email threat analysis
-- Log and visualize the trade-off between privacy budget (ε) and model performance.
+- Log and visualize the trade-off between privacy budget (ε) and model performance

 ---

 ## Architecture Overview

-The application is modular and consists of four main components:
+The application consists of the following main components:

 1. **Data Preprocessing**
-   - Cleans, tokenizes, and vectorizes the Enron dataset using TF-IDF.
+   - Cleans and vectorizes the Enron dataset using TF-IDF (see `src/utils/preprocessing.py`).

 2. **Model Training**
-   - Trains a baseline logistic regression model (scikit-learn).
+   - Baseline: Trains a logistic regression model (`src/scripts/baseline_classifier.py`).
-   - Trains a differentially private neural network (PyTorch + Opacus).
+   - Differential Privacy: Trains a neural network with DP-SGD using Opacus (`src/scripts/train_dp_model.py`).

 3. **Evaluation & Logging**
-   - Tracks accuracy and privacy budget (ε), saving results to CSV and visualizing trade-offs.
+   - Logs accuracy, F1, recall, and privacy budget (ε) to CSV files.
+   - Visualizes results with matplotlib/seaborn (`src/plots/`).

 4. **Web Interface**
-   - A Streamlit app allows users to paste email content, select models, and receive predictions and confidence metrics.
+   - Streamlit app (`src/main.py`) for real-time email threat analysis, model selection, and confidence display.

 ---

 ## Installation